Unboxed-Software/solana-course/content/solana-nft.md

 Recall that the sequence of steps are as follows:

-1. Configure Candy Machine
+1. Configure the collection's candy machine
-2. Prepare assets
+2. Prepare collection assets and metadata
 3. Verify assets
-4. Upload Candy Machine
+4. Upload newly configured candy machine
-5. Verify upload
+5. Verify the upload
-6. Mint NFTs
+6. Sign collection
-7. Withdraw Candy Machine
+7. Mint some NFTs
-8. Sign collection
+8. Close the candy machine account and withdraw the rent

 Have some fun with this!
 This will be your first independently created NFT collection!